The Frugal Guy Cook

 I’ve also tried adding salsa, and if you were fanatical about onions or such those could work.

-Corn or rice are potential sides, as well as potential ingredients.
+Corn or rice are potential sides, as well as potential ingredients [in practice those have become primary, due to preference of the kids, and we have abandoned lettuce and tomato for the most part].
 We are more likely to use them if we don’t have beans, lettuce or tomato, or have eaten too many beans too recently.

 For chicken, I thaw if needed, cut into small pieces or strips, and cook them in butter or oil I’ve heated with spices.
 Cook until somewhere between done enough to eat and crisped fairly well.
 Spices vary to taste.
 More can be added later in the frying.
 Typically I use black pepper, red pepper, garlic powder, cumin, cilantro, and a touch of powdered ginger.
+[I don’t remember ever using ginger!
+I do use Turkish oregano, which I prefer to Mexican oregano despite the context.
+Sometimes also paprika or chili powder in modest amounts.
+Amounts vary depending which meat.
+I sometimes add a tiny bit of powdered cloves to burger, but would never add that to chicken.
+Also, I left out salt.]
 Only the first two are what I would consider absolutes.
 You can also use chili powder instead or in addition. that is essentially a mix of red pepper, cumin and garlic, though somehow with a distinctive flavor I don’t seem to get from combining the individual items.
-You can also use some oregano, some celery flakes or salt, or a touch of allspice.
+You can also use some oregano, some celery flakes [I don’t remember ever doing this, though with chicken it could work] or salt, or a touch of allspice [applies more to beef, just as with cloves].
 That’s just what I have tried or what comes readily to mind; the sky is the limit.
 You could make a more traditional poultry spiced chicken to serve in wraps with other ingredients; use the tortilla as a delivery system without pretending to be Mexican about the flavor.

 For steak, I thaw if needed and then fry it whole.
 I either spice the butter or apply a dry rub.
 The dry rub came out so amazing when I tried it recently that it is likely to become my method of choice.
 The spices are similar to what I’d use for chicken, but stronger to be able to penetrate.
 You could use a grill if you have one, make a marinade, pretty much do whatever you want.
 Cook to your preference.
-I like steak well done, but it’s better if you get it off the heat still slightly pink, or at least not too overcooked.
+I like steak well done [I’ve become less vehement but still prefer it not too rare], but it’s better if you get it off the heat still slightly pink, or at least not too overcooked.
 I slice it into thin/small pieces and try to ditch any fat or gristle you’d not want to run into while chewing.

-For hamburger, I spice the butter, crumble in the burger and cook it up as if I were going to make scrambled hamburger, or were doing the initial prep for a store bought taco making kit.
-Speaking of which, taco seasoning from one of those would also work, with or without other spices, especially in the hamburger variant.
+For hamburger, I spice the butter [actually, I don’t normally use any butter, especially for fatty burger, and I just spice the meat], crumble in the burger and cook it up as if I were going to make scrambled hamburger, or were doing the initial prep for a store bought taco making kit.
+Speaking of which, taco seasoning from one of those would also work [turned out the kids hated commercial taco mix compared to my own], with or without other spices, especially in the hamburger variant.
 Hamburger can be stirred into the beans if you’re using them, or used as a separate ingredient.
 You may want to add a dribble of water to the beans to thin them and let the meat mix better.
 The result can also be served with tortilla chips, rather than as a burrito filling.

 You’ll want a big flat frying pan.
 We have a round one, flat like a griddle, the kind of thing good for pancakes, which is perfect.
 Use that to heat your tortillas one at a time.
 Call it medium heat.
 Lay it down, give it a moment, flip it over, give it another moment.
 If it starts to have pockets inflate with hot air, it’s probably ready to flip or remove.
 The goal is to warm and soften, unless you like them crisped a bit.
 You can use the microwave, but they aren’t as good that way.

 Fold up the tortilla around the fillings, burrito style, or fold it like a taco if you like.
-Leftover meat, beans or cheese can be used to make quesedillas the next day.
+Leftover meat, beans or cheese can be used to make quesadillas the next day.

 The beauty of all this is it needn’t be spicy.
 When I make it, it’s usually less spicy than it probably sounds.
 Or you can make it more spicy.
 You can make them more or less meaty.
 You can make them vegetarian-ish, using just beans plus other ingredients.
 In fact, bean burritos are quite good, and can be faster to prepare.